oliverschwarz/kirby-studio16b/README.md

 ### First Steps

-The ultimate first step is to decide about mulitlanguage on the page.
+1. The ultimate first step is to decide about mulitlanguage on the page.
 Check out [the introduction on languages](https://getkirby.com/docs/guide/languages/introduction) in the Kirby documentation.
 Add the desired setting to the configuration and add the languages to `site/languages`.
 From this point on you will have to append language suffixes to the articles you write and the content you will create.
+2. Create basic snippets: header, footer
+3. Create standards: Listed content and required content
+4. Create navigation
+5. Create standards (imprint, data privacy statement)